-As a curator James Hamilton has organised dozens of exhibitions since the 1970s including Wilhelm Lehmbruck (Portsmouth City Museum, 1974), Arthur Rackham (Sheffield, Bristol and the V&A, 1979-80), The Danish Show – Contemporary Paintings (1986-87), Turner’s Britain (Birmingham, 2003), Turner and Italy (Ferrara, Edinburgh and Budapest) and Volcano – from Turner to Warhol (Compton Verney, 2010) Please go to Exhibitions for more details.
+As a curator James Hamilton has organised dozens of exhibitions since the 1970s including Wilhelm Lehmbruck (Portsmouth City Museum, 1974), Arthur Rackham (Sheffield, Bristol and the V&A, 1979-80), The Danish Show – Contemporary Paintings (1986-87), Turner’s Britain (Birmingham, 2003), Turner and Italy (Ferrara, Edinburgh and Budapest) and Volcano - from Turner to Warhol (Compton Verney, 2010) and Making Painting - Helen Frankenthaler and J M W Turner (Margate, 2014).
+Please go to Exhibitions for more details.
 He has written widely on nineteenth and twentieth century art, and in the Spectator, The Independent and the Financial Times.
 His writing on painting and printmaking explores in particular artists whose work crosses the boundaries which tend to separate art, literature and science.

-He is University Curator and Honorary Reader at the University of Birmingham, and was the Alistair Horne Fellow at St Antony’s College, Oxford, 1998/99.
+He was University Curator at the University of Birmingham 1992-2013, and is currently Senior Research Fellow and Hon Reader at the University of Birmingham.
+He was Alistair Horne Fellow at St Antony’s College, Oxford, 1998/99.

-He has lectured across the United Kingdom and in Italy, Hungary, Poland and the USA on Turner, Faraday, and the culture of Victorian Britain, and has contributed to programmes on BBC Radio 3 and 4 on the art of J M W Turner.
+He has lectured across the United Kingdom and in Italy, Hungary, Poland and the USA on Turner, Faraday, and the culture of Victorian Britain, and has contributed to programmes on BBC Radio 3 and 4 and BBC1 television on the art of J M W Turner.